superjimpupcake/Pupcake/README.md

 ##About Pupcake Framework
 Pupcake is a minimal but extensible microframework for PHP 5.3+.
 Unlike many other frameworks, it does not have built-in support for regular expressions in route matching, it only matches name-based route tokens.
-The regular expression part ( or route validation ) can be handled with 3rd party packages through the framework's event-based system.
+The regular expression part ( or route validation ) can be handled with 3rd party packages through the framework's event-based system and the service system.

+For developer who is interested also in Express framework in node.js, Pupcake also provide a service named "Express" so that you can use similar api calls like Express, the Express service is under active development, but you can see some simple demos.

 ##Installation: